 IF YOU WANT the best houseplant ever, look no further than Clivia.
 With help from Alan Petravich, then of Longwood Gardens, I learned more about these longtime favorites.
 We spoke one recent March, just before the traditional Clivia bloom season and the annual North American Clivia Society Show,.

 Decades ago, I inherited the big old Clivia plant that had inhabited the sunroom of the home I grew up in for years before that.
 All these eons later we still live together, Clivia and I, as we have at several locations in between, though now there are multiple plants, each a division and each monstrously bigger than the one I started with.

 And then maybe 15 years ago I bought a yellow-flowered Clivia [above] at a botanical garden plant auction, and last year a young plant of a Clivia species unknown to me arrived in the mail as a gift from friends….so you get the idea.
 I like clivias.
 A lot.

 Alan Petravich, who at the time of our conversation was the Longwood Research Specialist, is even more passionate and far more knowledgeable.
 He has been at Longwood for 16 years and leads various projects, including Clivia and Canna breeding, and trialing plants from around the world for future displays, plus contributing to Longwood’s Behind-the-Plants blog.

 Longwood researchers at the garden in Pennsylvania, including Alan, have been working on Clivia breeding since 1976, In recent years, Longwood has hosted the annual North American Clivia Show, each year in mid-March (details at the bottom of the page).

 We talked about growing Clivia to perfection, how to trigger its bloom, unusual variegated varieties, and even propagating from seed and division.
-Listen to the March 5, 2016 edition of my public-radio show and podcast using the player below.
+Read along as you listen to the March 7, 2016 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my clivia q&a with alan petravich